 Each county has a department or office for emergency services, referred to in this Guidebook for simplicity as a County Office of Emergency Services (County OES).
-County OES is the primary contact for the California Governor's Office of Emergency Services (Cal OES) for disaster response and other related assistance.
+County OES is the primary contact for Cal OES for disaster response and other related assistance.
 Three Cal OES regions play a vital role in disaster response and preparedness throughout the State.
-The Emergency Services Coordinators and management for each geographic region has their own unique sets of challenges, but share the same responsibility to provide guidance on emergency management, support, and information-sharing during and after disasters.
+The Emergency Services Coordinators and management for each geographic region have their own unique sets of challenges, but share the same responsibility to provide guidance on emergency management, support, and information-sharing during and after disasters.
 These coordinators also remain the primary conduit of contact for the Operational Areas and Special Districts throughout the State (Cal OES 2022).